 Once a utility has completed its Utility Relocation Plan, the Project Engineer's Office, Construction Office, and Region Utility Office will review and approve the plan.
-Submittals should include UORRs and a completed Application for Utility Permit or Franchise (see Appendix B) if the utility has no easement or other property right.
+Submittals should include UORRs and a completed Utility Accommodation Application (see Appendix B) if the utility has no easement or other property right.
 Check the Utility Relocation Plan to ensure it is compatible with WSDOT's Utilities Accommodation Policy, meets previously-agreed-to terms, and is at locations previously agreed to by the utility and the department.
 Constructibility issues should be discussed and incorporated into the project schedule.